 can also get plenty of materials online for free from excellent

 educational websites, depending on his academic ability and existing

 knowledge!" ~ Alexander

-I found this inspiring and helped us as a family take the step out of school:
+look for it.
+I found this talk by Ken Robinson inspiring and it helped us as a family take the

 "I would also, as others have said, let him be for a while until he starts to show an interest in learning.
 Then, when he's ready, if he's a kid who likes dinosaurs (for example) go to your local library and get books or educational movies on said subject.
 Find, online, art projects to go along with it and eventually you can get him to write stories, poems or essays to go with it.
 That study most likely will spark another interesting research of some sort and it just kind of rolls from there.
 Pinterest, Netflix, Youtube, NationalGeographics, all are great online resources to pull from as well." ~ Brianna